In Memoriam – Lemmy

 Who knew that Lemmy had a last name – Kilmister – or was in a band before Motorhead (Hawkwind, an early 70s psychedelic group who sounded absolutely nothing like them)?
 Or that his given name was Ian?

-And as much as Lemmy is remembered, rightfully, for his indulgences and reputation one of the alltime great rock and roll party animals, it’s his bass playing that will keep his memory alive.
+And as much as Lemmy is remembered, rightfully, for his indulgences and reputation as one of the alltime great rock and roll party animals, it’s his bass playing that will keep his memory alive.
 Relatively few of his four-string peers play like him because his style was so unorthodox, and distinctive – and punishingly difficult.
 Lemmy made it look easy.
 He played bass like a rhythm guitarist, punching out those chords like the freight train from hell, giving Motorhead a low register that put to shame just about any other group on the planet.
 In Motorhead, he was Keith Richards, and just as important to his band as Richards in the Stones.
 For those who aren’t fans, before you write off Motorhead as just another lunkhead metal act, give a listen to their youtube channel, which will be livestreaming Lemmy’s graveside memorial service on January 9 at 5:30 PM EST.

 New York Music Daily never covered a Motorhead show because blogs didn’t exist back in 1999, when the blog’s founder was lucky enough to catch them kicking ass, and eardrum – as Lemmy put it – at a rare Manhattan club gig.
 But if the New York Music Daily Museum ever expands to a real public space beyond very small, by-invite-only confines, the world will get to see a Motorhead box set high above the other artifacts.